-We usually prefer to use vim which is a very powerful and lightweight editor once you have mastered the initial steep learning curve.
+vim is a very powerful and lightweight editor, once you have mastered the initial steep learning curve.
 It has the advantage of being installed by default on almost any Linux machine and is even fully usable without a graphical user interface.

 However, getting past the initial learning curve can take the better part of a month, but having truly mastered vim usually results in a huge performance gain when developing.
-We encourage you to pick up vim instead of atom.
+We encourage you to pick up vim instead of vscode.